 EHang Files Annual Report on Form 20-F for Fiscal Year 2022

-/EIN News/ -- GUANGZHOU, China, April 28, 2023 (GLOBE NEWSWIRE) -- EHang Holdings Limited (Nasdaq: EH) (“EHang” or the “Company”), the world’s leading autonomous aerial vehicle (“AAV”) technology platform company, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the U.S. Securities and Exchange Commission (the “SEC”) on April 27, 2023.
-The annual report can be accessed on the Company’s investor relations website at http://ir.ehang.com/ and on the SEC’s website at https://www.sec.gov/.
+GUANGZHOU, China, April 28, 2023 (GLOBE NEWSWIRE) -- EHang Holdings Limited EH ("EHang" or the "Company"), the world's leading autonomous aerial vehicle ("AAV") technology platform company, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the U.S. Securities and Exchange Commission (the "SEC") on April 27, 2023.
+The annual report can be accessed on the Company's investor relations website at http://ir.ehang.com/ and on the SEC's website at https://www.sec.gov/.

 The Company will provide a hard copy of its annual report containing the audited consolidated financial statements, free of charge, to its shareholders and ADS holders upon request.
 Requests should be directed to the Company's Investor Relations Department at ir@ehang.com.